AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/admin-console-overview.md

 If you're an administrator for multiple organizations, you can switch between organizations using the organization selector.
 The selected organization shows a green check mark next to the organization's name.

 If the organization is a part of a Global Admin Console, a hierarchy icon appears next to the organization's name.
 You will also see the organization's path and can determine the organization's placement within the hierarchy.
-For example, in the screenshot, the admin is a member of the organization Athletic Shoe Division and this organization's Global Admin Console path is [placeholder] > [placeholder], where [placeholder] is a child of the organization [placeholder].
+For example, in the screenshot, the admin is a member of the organization [Example Organization] and this organization's Global Admin Console path is [placeholder] > [placeholder], where [placeholder] is a child of the organization [placeholder].

 If you have a complex organizational structure that has many Admin Consoles or if you want to break up your main Admin Console into multiple consoles, you can [adopt the Global Admin Console](https://helpx.adobe.com/conetnt/help/en/enterprise/global-admin-console/adopt-global-administration.html).
 For example, multinational corporations, education consortiums, large school districts, and large government agencies.
 The Global Admin Console nests existing Admin Consoles into a hierarchical structure, like an organization chart, to provide transparency across a distributed enterprise.